How To Use A Squat Rack

-Safety bars should always be used.
-Be sure to you adjust the bars to an appropriate height based on how low you squat.
-You should never heavy squat alone without the safety bars in place.
+Note that safety bars should always be used.
+So be sure to you adjust the bars to an appropriate height based on how low you squat.
+A word to the wise; you should never heavy squat alone without the safety bars in place.

 Before you load, go back to basics and return to the rack when you’re squatting to at least parallel (quads/hamstrings parallel with the floor).

 For most people, a high bar squat will be most comfortable and useful in their training program.
-This is where the barbell sits high on the back.
+This is where the barbell sits high on the back, but not on the neck.
 Rather than a low bar squat, which is mostly used by power lifters.